Entries Tagged 'Integration with Shopping Carts' ↓

 Login Xpress Setup

 1) Set up your sales page as you would normally do when accepting payment through 1ShoppingCart.
-The only thing you need to make sure is to use the exact same “Product Name’ in your cart as well as within DAP.

-2) Login to your 1ShoppingCart admin account
+2) Log in to your 1ShoppingCart account.

 Go to the “Links” tab of that Product.